Nevenall/ghosting-the-edge/manuscript.md

 You face more than just the confines of the modern surveillance culture, but also the masses of corporate employees more concerned with their own position then the truth.
 You'll likely be a labeled a terrorist, perhaps with good reason, and you'll be a constant target; hounded from safehouse to safehouse.
 At least you have their attention.

-“How far will you go to bring the system down?
-What will you give up, and who will you abandon?”
-“What will you do when they catch up to you?”
+"How far will you go to bring the system down?
+What will you give up, and who will you abandon?"
+"What will you do when they catch up to you?"

 #### On the Edge

 Maybe you're not so much into responsibility or ideology, maybe you just want to do your own thing.
 On the Edge describes an ambivalent orientation towards the corporate power structure.
 Not a part of system and not actively against it.
 This is a common stance for freelancers selling their skills to the highest bidder.
 You might revel in the relative freedom but you'll find themselves being used as a pawn in the power struggles of others; Always chasing the next deal, hopefully one step ahead of disaster.
-If you find this orientation attractive you should ask yourself, “How long can you survive on the edge?”
+If you find this orientation attractive you should ask yourself, "How long can you survive on the edge?"

 ### Theme

-To make a theme ask yourself a grand question like “is there a soul?”
+To make a theme ask yourself a grand question like "is there a soul?"
 Your game is the answer to that question.
 The point of a theme is to give your game something to be about that's not just oddly violent odd jobs.
 It gives you a goal to align play and a touchstone to return to if your game wanders off into wilds.

 You can open-endedly explore a thematic question, but also consider definitely answering the question and using your game to explore how that answer affects everything.
 For example: Yes, there is a measurable, but unidentifiable factor in the brain that some people choose to label a soul.
 Do you care?
 What if you found out you're missing that particular factor?
 Does that factor survive if your memories are copied to cybernetic brain?